Anna Murray Vail: Professional activities

-Her early education was in Europe but by 1895 she was back in the United States and working at Columbia University with Nathaniel Lord Britton, who with his wife Elizabeth Gertrude Britton, was the founding force behind the New York Botanical Garden.
-In January 1900, she became the first librarian of the newly founded Bronx institution's library, a post she held until September 1907.
-While in New York, she was the author of over a dozen scientific papers (see bibliography).
+Vail's early education was in Europe, but by 1895 she had returned to the United States, where she worked at Columbia University with Nathaniel Lord Britton, who co-founded the New York Botanical Garden with his wife Elizabeth Gertrude Britton.
+In January 1900, Vail became the first librarian of the New York Botanical Garden library, a post she held until September 1907.
+While in New York, she authored over a dozen scientific papers.
 Her notes, preserved in the Archives and Manuscripts collection of the New York Botanical Garden, include sketches of some of the plants she studied.

 In 1898, botanist Henry Hurd Rusby published Vailia, which is a monotypic genus of flowering plants belonging to the family Apocynaceae and named in Anna Murray Vail's honor.

-In 1903 Vail traveled to Paris, France, for an auction of the botanical literature of the late Professor Claude Thomas Alexis Jordan.
+In 1903, Vail traveled to Paris, France, for an auction of the botanical literature of the late Professor Claude Thomas Alexis Jordan.
 She obtained over 400 items, including ten volumes of John Sibthorp's Flora graeca.

-Vail wrote on numerous botanical topics; for example, her 1898 co-authored work (with Elizabeth Gertrude Britton, among others), details "New or Rare Mosses", such as Anacamptodon Splachnoides.
+Vail wrote on numerous botanical topics; for example, her 1898 co-authored work (with Elizabeth Gertrude Britton, among others), details "New or Rare Mosses," such as Anacamptodon Splachnoides.

 An account in the records of the New York Botanical Garden presents Vail's resignation from the Garden's Library as resulting from her indignation of being accused of smoking cigarettes in the library.
 However, this account is disputed by a letter in the files of Nathaniel Lord Britton dated September 28, 1907, which mentions her departure as being due to an extended separation from her mother, who was living in France.
-This letter indicates no ill will.